 As a Title I school we are required to notify every parent that they may at any time request from the principal information regarding the professional qualifications of their student’s classroom teachers.
 We are required to and will provide you a notice in a timely manner if for some unforeseen reason your child ever is assigned to be taught by, for four or more consecutive weeks, a teacher who is not Highly Qualified under Federal guidelines.

-Principals: Amy Burzanko, Austinburg School; Michael Penzenik, Geneva Platt R. Spencer School; Melissa Doherty, Cork School; Alex Anderson, Geneva Middle School
+Principals: Amy Burzanko, Austinburg School; Julie Gustin, Geneva Platt R. Spencer School; Melissa Doherty, Cork School; Alex Anderson, Geneva Middle School